Pope County, Arkansas: County Seat—1870s

 Following the special election, the county clerk certified that a majority (1,240) of the qualified electors voted to move the county seat from Dover.
-However, neither Atkins nor Russellville received enough votes to determine where the new county seat would be located.
+However, neither Atkins nor Russellville received enough votes to determine the location of the new county seat.
 The results of the election were challenged in court.

 On April 30, 1879, an election was ordered by the county court to be held June 20, 1879, to determine whether the county seat would be changed to Russellville or to Atkins.
-On June 17, Russellville citizens increased the amount of their bond for building a new courthouse from $2,500 to $10,000.
+On June 17, Russellville citizens increased the bond amount for building a new courthouse from $2,500 to $10,000.

-The results of that election were moot after courts overturned the results of the September 1878 vote.
+The results of that election were moot after the courts overturned the September 1878 vote.
 The case made it to the Arkansas Supreme Court which returned the case to the circuit court of Judge W. D. Jacoway.
 Jacoway's subsequent ruling was that there were 200 votes of men voting in the wrong township and 150 ballots that were marked "for Russellville" that were not marked for a move "from" Dover.
 The ruling said that the proposition to move the county seat received just 890 votes.
 There were 2,266 qualified voters at the time of the election.
 The law required a majority of qualified voters to approve the move of the county seat, which, for this election, would have been 1,134 votes "for" the move.

 During the 1879 September term of Pope County Circuit Court, a grand jury condemned the courthouse as "wholy unfit for use as a Court House."